What Happens if I Have a Car Accident While on Holiday in Queensland?

 Call our experienced CTP claims team

 If you're involved in a car accident while holidaying in Queensland but live in another state, you are entitled to make a CTP claim under the MAIA.
 But seeking legal advice and representation from lawyers with knowledge of how the scheme works in Queensland is essential to protect your rights and ensure fair compensation for your injuries and losses.
-Contact our compensations specialists at Lifestyle Injury Lawyers about your motor vehicle accident, wherever you live.
+Contact our personal injury lawyers at Lifestyle Injury Lawyers about your motor vehicle accident, wherever you live.

 Recent Articles